AnkerMax/AssetGuard/README.md

 ## Notes

-- Remote image references are detected but not attached as local binary files
+- Remote asset references are detected but not attached as local binary files
-- Duplicate image paths are deduplicated before submission
+- Duplicate asset paths are deduplicated before submission
 - Full RST content is included in the prompt
 - Larger RST files may increase token usage and API cost
 - The script includes debug print statements intended for development
+- Workspace path and Source root path are NOT the same paths and may differ
+- Use exactly the referenced asset folder path (from your `.rst` files) as source root path

 ## Limitations

-- Only a subset of recognized image types is sent to the API
+- Only a subset of recognized asset types is sent to the API
 - The script depends on the configured AI endpoint response format
-- The provided code should be reviewed for formatting and indentation consistency before production use

 ## Use cases

-- Documentation image validation
+- Documentation asset validation
 - Technical content QA
 - Detection of misleading or weak visuals
 - Machine-readable audit output for pipelines